(Pocket-lint) - Samsung's Android phones come with their own voice assistant called Bixby, in addition to supporting Google Assistant.

-For those using the "Hi Bixby" wake word, you'll be able to talk to your device using natural language as you might do with Google Assistant.
+For those using the "Hi Bixby" wake word, you'll can talk to your device using natural language as you might do with Google Assistant.
 However, Bixby seems prone to launching accidentally, so using the button press method prevents false recognition.
 This only applies to the voice control side of Bixby.
 Otherwise, you'll find things like Bixby Vision integrated into the camera and ready to use.

-What Bixby can do
+What Bixby can do?

 One of the main aims of Bixby is to deal with increasingly complicated devices.
 Here are some examples of what Bixby will do:

 Bixby Vision offers a range of functions that take advantage of the camera on the phone.
-Working in a similar way to Google Goggles or the Amazon shopping app you can either ask Bixby what something is, or open the camera app and hit the Bixby Vision button.
+Working in a similar way to Google Lens or the Amazon shopping app, you can either ask Bixby what something is or open the camera app and hit the Bixby Vision button.

 This is a great feature, but one we've used plenty of times before in other apps.
 Bixby Vision will essentially identify whatever the camera is pointed at, with options presented depending on what it sees, offering to identify an image, place, text or go to shopping options.
 When the Bixby Vision thinks it can see wine, it offers a wine search function.
 These then lead into more information, once the device has been identified.

 We've seen it: